SenseNet/sncom-resources/_docs/tutorials/starting-out-with-reactjs.md

 ## sensenet client repository

 sensenet ECM 7 has a JavaScript library that lets you work with its Content Repository by providing client API for the main content operations.
-We will create the base of our application by creating a client repository with [sn-client-js](https://github.com/SenseNet/sn-client-js)
+We will create the base of our application by creating a client repository with [@sensenet/client-core](https://github.com/SenseNet/sn-client-core)

 ```
-npm install --save-dev sn-client-js
+npm install --save @sensenet/client-core
 ```

- > If you are interested more in client repostory and how to take advantage of sn-client-js check its [API references](https://community.sensenet.com/api/sn-client-js/).
+ > If you are interested more in client repostory and how to take advantage of sensenet client packages check the [API references](https://community.sensenet.com/api/).

 Import it into your React application's ```index.tsx``` as a dependency and create a new ```SnRepository``` with the url of your sensenet ECM instance